The Berggruen USC Fellows Program

 The Berggruen USC Fellows Program is a partnership between the Berggruen Institute and the USC Dornsife Center on Science, Technology and Public Life.
 We welcome academics with an existing appointment (most likely for a sabbatical year), and intellectuals without an existing academic appointment, for whom the Berggruen Fellowship may serve as a retreat from work in industry, government, or the arts.
 Berggruen USC Fellows are resident in Los Angeles and pursue their own research projects while also participating in the Berggruen Institute’s public engagement initiatives.
 Fellows are able to leverage the intellectual resources of the University of Southern California and are encouraged to develop joint intellectual activities with USC faculty and graduate students.

-The application cycle is normally from October to December every year.
-For more information on application timeline and requirements, please visit https://dornsife.usc.edu/stpl/usc-beggruen-fellowship-application/
+The application cycle is normally from October 12 through January 2.
+For more information on the application timeline and requirements, please visit https://dornsife.usc.edu/stpl/usc-beggruen-fellowship-application/

 The Berggruen Fellowship Program is a cornerstone of the Institute’s mission to nurture ideas that shape the future.
 Since its inception in 2015, the program has established academic partnerships at premier research universities throughout the world: Harvard, New York University, Oxford, Peking University, Stanford, Tsinghua University, and University of Southern California.
 It offers scholars the opportunity of flexible periods to live and work in both the United States and China.